Growth Asset Category Investment Policy Statement

 Private Investments

-Private investments, (e.g. private equity and private credit), like investments in most asset classes, bear an inherent risk that the actual return of capital, gains, and income will vary significantly from the return and amounts expected.
+Private investments, (e.g. private equity and private/illiquid credit), like investments in most asset classes, bear an inherent risk that the actual return of capital, gains, and income will vary significantly from the return and amounts expected.
 The expected volatility of private investments in aggregate is high among major asset classes.
 The investment risk associated with private investments shall be addressed in several ways:

 • Diversification by geography and investment strategy.
 SCERS will endeavor to limit the potential for any concentration in a type of investment strategy or geography to negatively impact long-term returns in the Growth asset category by investing across regions and strategies. 